Jahia/content-integrity/docs/how-to-extend.md

 If several properties are listed, the check will be executed on any node which has at least one of the specified properties.

     ContentIntegrityCheck.ExecutionCondition.APPLY_IF_HAS_PROP + "=j:workInProgress,j:workInProgressStatus"

+#### Apply on external nodes / skip on external nodes

+Specifies if the node external nodes (exposed by an EDP) have to be checked.

+    ContentIntegrityCheck.ExecutionCondition.SKIP_ON_EXTERNAL_NODES + "=true"